This study gives us a rare glimpse of Jesus interacting with His family

 Verse 14: "About the middle of the feast Jesus went up into the temple and began teaching"

-The "Feast of Booths" lasted around 8 days, so Jesus probably waited three or four days before going, and when He arrived He began to teach.
+This feast lasted around 8 days, so Jesus probably waited three or four days before going, and when He arrived He began to teach.

 Don't you know He would!
 He wasn't afraid of them or the consequences of His teaching, He had simply been waiting for Gods' perfect timing.